 Mr. Robert is a Process Engineer and Industrial Economist with more than 40 years’ experience in a wide range of industries, particularly in gas-to-liquids projects.
 He initially worked for Exxon in the Australian petrochemicals industry where he held engineering, new plant construction, start-up and operations management roles.

 Mr. Robert then took on a commercial role for some years in Europe and the Middle East for the Australian Government as a Trade Commissioner in export promotion.
 On returning to Australia he became a business development manager and technical/ economic consultant with the international engineering contractor Davy John Brown (later Aker Kvaerner).

 In this role he was involved in many feasibility, planning and development studies focused on value-added processing for ventures including oil & gas, power generation, chemicals, fertilizers and minerals.
 He managed a comparison of infrastructure costs at nine remote Australian sites for a major new methanol production facility and led a high-level expert team for technical review of a methanol process plant for a possible change of ownership.
 Clients included local and multinational energy and chemicals companies and government agencies.

-Mr. Robert was a key initiator in 1999 of the development of innovative offshore methanol and later LNG projects in the Timor Sea, and became Development Engineering Manager for MEO Australia Limited from 2001.
+Mr. Robert was a key initiator in 1999 of the development of innovative offshore methanol and later LNG projects in the Timor Sea, and became Development Engineering Manager in 2001.
 His role covered the technical, economic, market analysis and environmental approval aspects of these projects.
 As a consultant in 2005-6, Mr Robert also managed substantial studies on technical and market aspects of a major GTL diesel project.
 He continues with Melbana Energy as Project Development Advisor.

 Mr Robert has degrees in Chemical Engineering and Commerce from the University of Melbourne, and is a Member of Engineers Australia.